Jessica Clements Rocks A Green Swimsuit In Her Throwback Snap From Italy

 According to the geotag, the snap was captured in Capri, Italy.
 In the caption, Jessica informed her fans that the picture was taken last summer when she was vacationing in Europe.
 She then asked her fans if they would like to see more pictures from the trip that she has not posted on Instagram yet.

-Within a day of posting, and as of this writing, the picture has garnered more than 35,000 likes and 131 comments in which fans and followers praised the model for her beautiful facial features and amazing body.
-Not only that but they also encouraged her to post more pictures.
+Within a day of posting, and as of this writing, the picture has garnered more than 35,000 likes and 131 comments, as fans and followers praised the model for her beautiful facial features and amazing body.
+They also encouraged her to post more pictures.

 “I think that we’re all feeling some frustration about things we’ve been missing but if we weren’t self-isolating around the world a lot more of us might not be here at all!!” one of her fans commented on the snap.